Oktebrina/e-learning/README.md

 # e-learning
-It is a study project
+It is a educational project